bagder/daniel.haxx.se/about.md

 Haxx was like a dream since forever, transformed into reality.
 A small number of close friends who are all experts in embedded systems and Linux.
-We worked as expert consultants and contractors for companies that built various embedded systems Embedded systems today means a very high degree Linux and open Source.
+We worked as expert consultants and contractors for companies that built various embedded systems Embedded systems today means a high degree Linux and open Source.

 ## HTTP/2